F-1 International Students

 - Complete the mandatory check-in process and attend the mandatory international student orientation

-- Keep your passport valid at least 6 months into the future, at all times
+- Keep your passport valid at least six months into the future, at all times

 - Maintain full-time enrollment, attend classes and make normal progress toward your degree

-- Graduate students = minimum 8 credit hours per term
+- Graduate students: minimum of eight credit hours per term

 - Students may choose not to enroll during the spring and/or summer terms, unless it is your first term at EMU

-- All F-1 students are allowed to only count 1 online course per term toward full-time status.
+- All F-1 students are allowed to only count one online course per term toward full-time status.
 If you are only enrolled in one class, this class cannot be online.

 - Courses in which you have a grade of Incomplete (I) or In-progress (IP) do not count towards your full-time enrollment credits